Generic selectors

 Acknowledgment

 Authors acknowledge Surinder Birring for permitting us to use the K-BILD questionnaire.
 We would like to thank Dr ML Kimman for providing the validated Dutch version of the PESaM questionnaire from which questions for the current study were adapted.
 EuroQol group is also acknowledged for granting permission to use the EQ-5D-5L questionnaire.
-Details of the questionnaires used, and the adaptation made are provided in the supplementary appendix.
+Details of the questionnaires used, and the adaptation made are provided in the supplementary material.

 Financial support & sponsorship